dikoga/redis-com-client/README.md

 %SystemRoot%\Microsoft.NET\Framework\v4.0.30319\regasm redis-com-client.dll /tlb:redis-com-client.tlb /codebase

 On the ASP side you have not create the object.
-I initialized this in the global.asa.
+I initialized this in the global.asa using this:
     <OBJECT RUNAT=Server SCOPE=Application ID=Cache PROGID=CacheManager></OBJECT>

+However, it also works if you want to create a scoped object:
+    Set Cache = Server.CreateObject("CacheManager")

 Later you can use these operations: